 The drawback in using corn gluten is that there's an element of luck involved.
 If it rains during the whole week when crabgrass is germinating in your area, you're out of luck.

 As with most homemade weed killers, corn gluten is non-selective: It suppresses all types of germinating plants, not just weeds.
 So it's not something you'd want to put down on your grass at a time when you're overseeding your lawn.

 Other Smart Ways to Suppress Weeds

 While vinegar, rubbing alcohol, and boiling water really do work to kill annual weeds, they won't work against some of the tougher, perennial weeds.
 For such weeds, you'll have to take different measures.
 You can still stay organic, but it takes some extra creativity and work on your part.

-For example, if you're persistent, you can control Japanese knotweed (Polygonum cuspidatum) without resorting to the use of glyphosate herbicide, which is the normal recommendation.
+For example, if you're persistent, you can control Japanese knotweed without resorting to the use of glyphosate herbicide, which is the normal recommendation.
 Cut the knotweed down, clear dead canes away, and place tarps over the ground.
-Deprived of sunlight, the weed's food reserves will eventually be exhausted.
-But not before it sends out shoots beyond the tarps' perimeter in search of the needed sunlight (you'll be removing these shoots for years before exhaustion finally sets in).
+Deprived of sunlight, the weed's food reserves will eventually be exhausted—but not before it sends out shoots beyond the tarps' perimeter in search of sunlight (you'll be removing these shoots for years before exhaustion finally sets in).

 Similarly, covering ground in the garden with any of the following helps to suppress weeds:

 Even something as simple as crowding out weeds is an effective tactic.
 That's why some people don't need mulch for their cottage gardens: The plants are packed so closely together that there's no room for weeds.
 Likewise, a healthy lawn will grow so thickly that weeds won't have any openings to exploit.